godotengine/godot-docs/classes/class_bakedlightmap.rst

 | *Getter*  | get_capture_propagation()      |
 +-----------+--------------------------------+

-Bias value to reduce the amount of light proagation in the captured octree.
+Bias value to reduce the amount of light propagation in the captured octree.

 ----